wulfsberg/angular-material-kickstart/README.md

 Configure TypeScript
 --------------------
-The `--strict` option has already set up TypeScript to run a tight ship, but I prefer to add a bit more.
+The default project settings have already set up TypeScript to run a tight ship, but I prefer to add a bit more.
-Open the `tsconfig.base.json` file and add the following options:
+Open the `tsconfig.json` file and add the following options:

     {
       ...